UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 The evolution of programming languages that support the object oriented design paradigm is long and branched with different amounts of support for the different concepts.
 Any language can be used to code object oriented but the effort of doing so may not be useful or cost effective.

 ### Functional programming
-In functional programming, based of the lambda caclulus of Alonzo Church during the 1930s, the idea of pure functions, are meant to have no side effects is implemented as a design strategy, the secon concept that needs to be implemented is the concept of recursion which functions as the mechanism of iteration in functional programming.
+In functional programming, based of the lambda calculus of Alonzo Church during the 1930s, the idea of pure functions, are meant to have no side effects is implemented as a design strategy, the second concept that needs to be implemented is the concept of recursion which functions as the mechanism of iteration in functional programming.

-Programming languages like Haskell, LISP, IPL are languges that represent languages that implement the functional paradigm to varying degrees, but as most design paradigms any language that allows for recursive high order functions will allow for functional programming.
+Programming languages like Haskell, LISP, IPL are languages that represent languages that implement the functional paradigm to varying degrees, but as most design paradigms any language that allows for recursive high order functions will allow for functional programming.
 ### Declarative programming
 A problem is solved is not specifically defined, but instead focuses on what needs to be solved.
 Declarative programming provides a constant to check to ensure the problem is solved correctly, but does not provide instructions on how to solve the problem.
 The exact manner in which the problem is solved is defined by the programming language’s implementation through models.
 Declarative programming is also called model-based programming.
 Functional, domain-specific (DSL) and logical programming languages fit under declarative programming, such as SQL, HTML, XML and CSS.
 (https://www.techtarget.com/whatis/definition/imperative-programming)

 ## Tools
 ### UML
 The Unified modelling language was first standardized in November 1997 as [UML-98].
-It has its origin in Rumbaugh OMT and Jacobsens efforts with the OOSE (object oriented software enginering). it is by that nature very good att describing the Rational Unified Process (RUP), se below, created by Rumbaugh, Booch and Jacobsen in the late 90s.
-Today the UML standard is maintanined by the omg standard development organisation https://www.omg.org/spec/UML/2.5/PDF)
+It has its origin in Rumbaugh OMT and Jacobsens efforts with the OOSE (object oriented software engineering).
+It is by that nature very good at describing the Rational Unified Process (RUP), see below, created by Rumbaugh, Booch and Jacobsen in the late 90s.
+Today the UML standard is maintained by the omg standard development organisation https://www.omg.org/spec/UML/2.5/PDF)
-A breif history of the development of UML and other modeling languages which primarly are for objectoriented modeling(observ that the UML standard also works well for describing other models using such things as activity diagrams and sequence diagram to describe algorithms or interactions between sections of your code.)
+A brief history of the development of UML and other modeling languages which primarily are for object-oriented modeling(observe that the UML standard also works well for describing other models using such things as activity diagrams and sequence diagram to describe algorithms or interactions between sections of your code.)
-<image src="./img/OO_Modeling_languages_history.jpg"><span style="font-size:10px"> Model languge history fromhttps://commons.wikimedia.org/wiki/File:OO_Modeling_languages_history.jpg</span>
+<image src="./img/OO_Modeling_languages_history.jpg"><span style="font-size:10px"> Model languge history from https://commons.wikimedia.org/wiki/File:OO_Modeling_languages_history.jpg</span>

 plantuml.org a way of using UML graphs and charts in markdown, and to specify the relationship between objects using text/pseudo code.
 The reason we chose plantuml is for its crossplatform integration and its itegration with github and markdown.
 There are many other software with more advanced features and that can be interacted through graphical user interfaces.
-The traditional method is to use som sort of moddeling software, a complete modeling software allows for atleast forward enginering from models to code.
+The traditional method is to use som sort of moddeling software, a complete modeling software allows for atleast forward engineering from models to code.
 There are ofcourse great comersial versions but also some decent free ones. draw.io
 [Papyrus](https://www.eclipse.org/papyrus/)